boardgameio/boardgame.io/README.md

 ## Features

-* **State Management**: Game state is managed seamlessly across browser, apps, server and storage automatically.
+* **State Management**: Game state is managed seamlessly across clients, server and storage automatically.
-* **Prototyping**: Debugging interface to simulate moves even before you render the game.
+* **Cross-platform Multiplayer**: All clients (Web / Android / iOS) connected to the same game are synced in real time.
 * **UI Agnostic**: Client API for React, React Native or plain JS.
-* **Cross-platform Multiplayer**: All clients (Web / Android / iOS) connected to the same game are synced in real time.
 * **Game Phases**: with different game rules (including custom turn orders) per phase.
 * **Secret State**: Secret information (like the opponent's cards) can be hidden from the client.
+* **Prototyping**: Debugging interface to simulate moves even before you render the game.
 * **Logs**: Game logs with the ability to time travel (viewing the board at an earlier state).
 * **Component Toolkit**: Components for hex grids, cards, tokens (React only at the moment).